Unleash/unleash/website/docs/sdks/index.md

 ### Client-side SDKs

-Client-side SDKs can connect to the [Unleash Proxy](unleash-proxy.md) or to the [direct access API](../reference/frontend-api.mdx), but _not_ to the regular Unleash client API.
+Client-side SDKs can connect to the [Unleash Proxy](unleash-proxy.md) or to the [Unleash front-end API](../reference/frontend-api.mdx), but _not_ to the regular Unleash client API.

 - [Android SDK](/sdks/android_proxy_sdk)
 - [iOS Proxy SDK](/sdks/proxy-ios)